How to cite this paper

 <bar> could consist entirely of elements that are specializations of any of

 The fact that one element is a specialization of another is defined through the common

 @class attribute, which lists the entire specialization hierarchy of the element.
-For example, if the element type
+For example,

 <foo> is a specialization of